My role: Product Designer (student project)

 What I learned

 I created an experience agnostic to whether the care aligns to urgent care, primary care or specialist care.
 Today the dominant use case is for urgent care.
-More thought and experimentation needs to go into accounting for the differences of these types of care.
+More thought and experimentation needs to go into accounting for the differences of these types of appointments.